Family planning: World Contraception Day

 September 26 is designated as World Contraception Day, devoted to raising awareness of contraception and improving education about sexual and reproductive health, with a vision of "a world where every pregnancy is wanted".
 It is supported by a group of international NGOs, including:

 Asian Pacific Council on Contraception, Centro Latinamericano Salud y Mujer, European Society of Contraception and Reproductive Health, German Foundation for World Population, International Federation of Pediatric and Adolescent Gynecology, International Planned Parenthood Federation, Marie Stopes International, Population Services International, The Population Council, The USAID, Women Deliver.

 Abortion

 The United Nations Population Fund explicitly states it "never promotes abortion as a form of family planning".
 The World Health Organization states that "Family planning/contraception reduces the need for abortion, especially unsafe abortion."

-The campaign to conflate contraception and abortion is rooted on the assertion that contraception ends, rather than prevents, pregnancy.
-This is due to the notion that preventing implantation implies an abortion, when considering fertilization as the initial moment of pregnancy.
-According to an amicus brief submitted to the U.S. Supreme Court in October 2013 led by Physicians for Reproductive Health and the American College of Obstetricians and Gynecologists, a contraceptive method prevents pregnancy by interfering with fertilization, or implantation.
+The campaign to conflate contraception and abortion is rooted in the assertion that contraception ends, rather than prevents, pregnancy.
+This is due to the notion that preventing implantation implies an abortion when considering fertilization as the initial moment of pregnancy.
+According to an amicus brief submitted to the U.S. Supreme Court in October 2013, led by Physicians for Reproductive Health and the American College of Obstetricians and Gynecologists, a contraceptive method prevents pregnancy by interfering with fertilization or implantation.
 Abortion, separate from contraceptives, ends an established pregnancy.